Shire of Ravensthorpe

 The Shire of Ravensthorpe is a local government area in the southern Goldfields-Esperance region of Western Australia, about halfway between the city of Albany and the town of Esperance and about 530 km southeast of the state capital, Perth.
 The Shire covers an area of 13551 km2, and its seat of government is the town of Ravensthorpe.

 History

 The Phillips River Road District was gazetted on 9 November 1900.
 On 1 July 1961, it became the Shire of Ravensthorpe under the Local Government Act 1960, which reformed all remaining road districts into shires.

+Indigenous people

+The Shire of Ravensthorpe is located on the traditional land of the Wudjari people of the Noongar nation.

 Wards

 As of the 2003 election, the Shire is divided into three wards: